terraform-ibm-modules/landing-zone-config-tool/unit-tests/data-files/slz.md

 ## Transit gateway

-A transit gateway provides connectivity between two or more VPCs which allows distributed resources to communicate with each other.
+A Transit gateway provides connectivity between two or more VPCs which allows distributed resources to communicate with each other.

 The default configuration includes: